CSI: TRACE your FOOD!

 The thematic focus of the project Classroom Science Interaction "CSI: TRACE your FOOD" is the systematic determination of unique chemical fingerprints in food from different regions in Austria for the unambiguous determination of origin.

-To ensure the practical and legal relevance of the results, the project is conducted in cooperation with the Austrian Agency for Health and Food Safety (AGES) and the Agrarmarkt Austria GesmbH (AMA).
-Students from ten schools in all nine provinces develop the regional basis for the study (local products, environmental data, etc.) as scientists, mainly based on Web-based tools ("Citizen Science").
-Within the framework of "Science Tours" the schools are visited by the university experts and the sampling of environmental samples and foods is carried out jointly.
-The scientific exchange and discourse takes place regularly in virtual classrooms ("Virtual Science Labs").
-Within the frame of the so called "Science Camp" it is possible to visit the VIRIS laboratory at BOKU-Tulln.
-At the end of the project the final results are presented to the public during a "Austria-snack" attended by all participating schools and the collaborating partners AGES and AMA.
+To ensure the practical and legal relevance of the results, the project was conducted in cooperation with the Austrian Agency for Health and Food Safety (AGES) and the Agrarmarkt Austria GesmbH (AMA).
+Students from ten schools in all nine provinces developed the regional basis for the study (local products, environmental data, etc.) as scientists, mainly based on Web-based tools ("Citizen Science").
+Within the framework of "Science Tours" the schools were visited by the university experts and the sampling of environmental samples and foods were carried out jointly.
+The scientific exchange and discourse took place regularly in virtual classrooms ("Virtual Science Labs").
+Within the frame of the so called "Science Camp" it was possible to visit the VIRIS laboratory at BOKU-Tulln.
+At the end of the project the final results were presented to the public during a "Austria-snack" attended by all participating schools and the collaborating partners AGES and AMA.